kasymovga/1vs1/README.md

 ## Installing

 Copy `1vs1.dat` and `cl_1vs1-*.pk3` to your ~/.nexuiz/data or ~/.rexuiz/data directory.
-Add line at begin of `server.cfg`:
+Add this line at begin of `server.cfg`:
 ~~~~
 exec 1vs1.cfg
 ~~~~

-## How to configure
+## Configuring

-You can check 1vs1.cfg for available cvars.
-Most of them not docummented well, sorry.
+Check out 1vs1.cfg for available cvars.
+Most of them are not documented very well, it's a work in progress.